 The Data Plane (or Infrastructure Plane) consists of the physical and virtual network devices (switches, routers, access points) that actually forward network traffic.

 The data plane elements are responsible for the actual handling of data packets, ensuring they reach their destination efficiently as dictated by the control plane.
-This architecture is fundamental for services within Cloud Computing Fundamentals, enabling dynamic resource allocation.

 The Application Plane: Leveraging Network Programmability